Strong clinical demand and buyer curiosity are already visible in public activity.

 For overseas brands entering China, the first error is often choosing a partner before validating approval and training conditions.

-Next: What must be validated before partner selection starts? ->Start with the right engagement
+Next: What must be validated before partner selection starts? ->Start with the right intake

-If you already have a market-entry question, choose the entry point that matches your decision stage.
+If you already have a market-entry question, choose the intake path that matches your decision stage.

 Market Entry Radar